Pediatric Physical Therapy Treatments For Children With Down Syndrome

 3. Improving Balance

-Through a combination exercise and play, your pediatric physical therapist will work on improving your child’s postural control, coordination and balance.
+Your pediatric physical therapist will use exercise and play to work on improving your child’s postural control, coordination and balance.

 They might use a firm round pillow to help your child in developing their balance abilities.